2026 Paris vs Barcelona for Families: Honest Guide

 Paris's metro opened in 1900, and only about 25% of stations are fully step-free in 2026.
 The exception is Line 14, the newest line, elevator-equipped at every stop.
 Most RER suburban stations (including the one to Disneyland Paris) have elevators.
 Lines 4, 6, and 12 serving Saint-Michel, Trocadéro, and Montmartre often mean carrying a folded stroller up stairs with a toddler in the other arm.
 City buses are a better bet — open strollers through the middle doors.

 Barcelona's metro is newer and mostly elevator-accessible, with modern surface trams.
+TMB, the city's transit operator, reports elevators at 156 of its 165 metro stations in 2026 — the whole network is adapted except 9 stations — and the bus fleet has been fully adapted since 2007, with newer buses reserving space for strollers.
 The Eixample district is a flat grid by design, so stroller-walking is easier.
 The catch: metro escalators around Plaça de Catalunya get packed in summer afternoons — prime pickpocket hours.

 Food, Meal Timing, and the Picky-Eater Problem